Undergraduate catalog (2020 – 2021)

-Absences that are excused for public relations or other official college purposes may not detrimentally affect a student’s grade, but do count toward the total allowable absences in a semester.
+Absences that are excused for public relations or other official college purposes, or for quarantine mandated or recognized by GBSC’s Student Affairs Department, may not detrimentally affect a student’s grade, but do count toward the total allowable absences in a semester.
 Students are responsible to communicate with their instructors about such absences and about any necessary arrangements for missed work.

 Class attendance is entered electronically and detailed reports are available to students upon request; see the Registrar’s Office for information.
 It is the student’s responsibility to keep accurate records of all absences (date, reason and contemporaneous documentation).
 If an appeal to the Petitions Committee becomes necessary, such material may be critical to the committee’s decision.
+Absences due to quarantine may not cause automatic failure; the Petitions Committee will automatically approve a petition in such cases.
 A student may appeal the accuracy of class attendance records up to 60 days from the last day of finals for that particular semester.

 Students are tardy when they are not in their seats when class roll is taken or when they leave class early.
 For purposes of the Attendance Policy, three tardies constitute one absence.
 It is the student’s responsibility to notify the instructor immediately after class concerning the reason for the tardy.
 Consistent tardies to class or chapel are unacceptable.
 This may be considered to be a behavioral problem rather than only an academic problem, and the student may be referred to the Discipline Committee.